Larry Davis (born 1966): Murder and attempted murder trials

-The Bronx County District Attorney, along with district attorneys in Manhattan and Long Island, brought many charges against Davis, including weapons possession, murder, attempted murder of police, kidnapping and car theft.
+The Bronx County District Attorney, along with district attorneys in Manhattan and Long Island, brought many charges against Davis, including illegal gun possession, murder, attempted murder of police, kidnapping and car theft.
 However, despite three trials in two years, prosecutors were unable to convince a jury that Davis was guilty for any but the weapons charge—the ones he used in November 1986 shootout—until a jury convicted him and his brother, Eddie, in the August 1986 killing of a drug dealer.

 March 1988 acquittal for the killing of four Bronx drug dealers

-The four killings occurred in October 1986.
-The prosecution, contending that Davis was a crack dealer who specialized in the armed robbery of rival crack dealers, called over 50 witnesses, encompassing ballistic evidence and fingerprints on a cash box placing Davis at the crime scene.
-Davis's attorneys William Kunstler and Lynne Stewart, in their opening and closing arguments, contended that the prosecution's evidence was fabricated, framing Davis to excuse the infamous raid.

-They contended Davis had been recruited into a drug ring by rogue police officers, aiming to kill him in the raid.
+The four murders occurred in October 1986.
+The prosecution, contending that Davis was a crack dealer who specialized in the armed robbery of rival dealers, called over fifty witnesses, encompassing ballistic evidence and fingerprints on a cash box placing Davis at the crime scene.
+Davis's attorneys, Kunstler and Stewart, in their opening and closing arguments, contended that the prosecution's evidence was fabricated.
+They contended Davis had been recruited into a drug ring by rogue police officers, who had framed him for the murders and planned to kill him in the raid.
 The jury found conflicting testimony from witnesses, and discrepancies in times stated by prosecution witnesses.
 After deliberating for nine days—then the longest in Bronx history for a single defendant—the jury acquitted Davis.

 November 1988 acquittal for shooting of nine police officers

-Davis faced numerous charges from the infamous shootout, where he shot six police officers: nine counts of attempted murder, six counts of aggravated assault, eight counts of criminal weapons possession, and two counts of criminal firearm use.
-Convicted only on criminal weapons possession, Davis was sentenced to 5 to 15 years in prison.
-During jury selection, the defense accused the prosecution of refusing black women, likely to empathize with Davis.
+Davis faced numerous charges from the infamous shootout, where he shot six police officers: nine counts of attempted murder, six counts of aggravated assault, eight counts of criminal weapons possession and two counts of criminal firearm use.
+Convicted only on criminal weapons possession, Davis was sentenced to five to fifteen years in prison.
+During jury selection, the defense accused the prosecution of refusing black women, who would likely empathize with Davis.
 The judge ruled that the defense, likewise abusing peremptory challenges, had excluded white jurors on racial reasoning.
 Dismissing the first six seated jurors, then, Judge Fried declared a mistrial.

 A second mistrial was declared, at the request of both sides, once the new jury's only white member expressed concern that acquitting Davis would subject him to harassment by police.
 Finally seated was a jury of ten blacks and two Hispanics.
-During trial, ballistic experts incriminated the .45-caliber pistol allegedly seized at Davis's capture.
+During trial, ballistic experts incriminated the .45-caliber pistol allegedly seized at Davis' capture.
 Several wounded officers, including "point man" Thomas McCarren, who had entered first, identified Davis as the shooter.
 McCarren testified that once he entered the apartment, Davis rose from a sofa and, carrying a handgun, ran down a narrow hall to a back bedroom, prompting pursuit by McCarren, who next sustained gunfire to his mouth upon seeing Davis fire the pistol at him.
 But a 12-gauge shotgun slug was embedded in the bedroom's dresser drawer.